 But what happens when you come home to find that one of your hermit crabs is out of its shell?
 Is this dangerous?
 Before you panic, let us help you figure out how to assist your hermit crab.

-What Causes a Hermit Crab to Leave their Shell?
+The 5 Reasons a Hermit Crab Might Leave their Shell

 Surprisingly, hermit crabs can leave their shell for several reasons.
 Most of them are environmental, but it might also be something to do with their health.
 Let’s take a look at why this happens in the first place so you can prevent it in the future.